 A method is presented for predicting the CD limited yield of a photolithographic process using well established lithography modeling tools.
-The lithography simulator PROLITH/2 is used to generate a multi-variable process response space (for example, final resist critical dimension (CD) versus focus, exposure, resist thickness, etc.).
-Error distributions are then determined for each input variable; for example, normal distributions may be assumed.
+The lithography simulator PROLITH/2 is used to generate several multi-variable process response spaces (for example, final resist critical dimension (CD) versus focus, exposure, resist thickness, etc.).
+Error distributions are determined for each input variable.
 By correlating the input error distribution with the process response space, a final CD distribution is generated.
-Analysis of the output distribution can produce a predicted parametric CD yield.
-Further, this methodology, can be used to optimize the process to maximize the yield.
+Analysis of the output distribution produces a predicted parametric CD yield.
+By analyzing predicted CD yield for multiple geometries, a yield curve (yield vs. feature size) is determined for an i-line process.
+By comparing CD yield for different nominal exposure doses, a yield-exposure curve is calculated for an i-line process.